vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "We know what we are, but know not what we may be." - William Shakespeare "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett "If you want to achieve greatness, stop asking for permission."
-"You don’t have to be great to start, but you have to start to be great." - Zig Ziglar "The harder you work for something, the greater you’ll feel when you achieve it."
+"The harder you work for something, the greater you’ll feel when you achieve it."
 "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
 "The only limit to our realization of tomorrow is our doubts of today." - Franklin D. Roosevelt